papir805/ElectroniCart-Sales-Analysis/README.md

 # Technical Analysis
-All pivot tables and graphs in this analysis are contained within the [Excel workbook](https://github.com/papir805/ElectroniCart-Sales-Analysis/blob/master/data/electronicart_data_cleaned_final.xlsx) found in this repository.
-The SQL queries used to perform additional calculations can be found [here](https://github.com/papir805/ElectroniCart-Sales-Analysis/tree/master/sql_queries).
+The [Excel workbook](https://github.com/papir805/ElectroniCart-Sales-Analysis/blob/master/electronicart_data_cleaned_final.xlsx) containing all pivot tables and graphs, as well as the SQL queries used to perform additional calculations can be found in this repository.